 Be sure to pick up a brochure detailing the self-guided hike before beginning the hike at the Fort Cascades Trailhead.
 You’ll first pass the site of an old fish wheel, then angle left when you come to a fork.
 When another trail crosses yours, take a quick trip left to a viewpoint of the dam, Wauna Point and Wauna Viewpoint.
 Return to your trail and continue west.
 Soon, you’ll pass the Fort Cascades Petroglyph, a replica of a stone found in this location.

-Dogs are welcome on a leash.
+Dogs are welcome on-leash.
 There are large amounts of poison oak nearly everywhere once you step immediately off the trail, so please stay on the trail.